 Short on time?
 Here’s how to remove the Zeus Virus

-- 1. Scan Device.
-Run a full system scan with a high-quality antivirus (Norton is the best).
+- 1. Scan Your PC.
+Run a full disk scan with a reputable antivirus — Norton is my favorite.

-- 2. Remove Virus.
-After the scan is complete, let the antivirus remove all instances of the virus.
+- 2. Remove the Zeus Virus.
+Once the scan is done, let your antivirus remove every instance of the Zeus virus from your PC.

 The Zeus virus is a trojan that targets Windows computers.
 It most commonly spreads through phishing emails and drive-by downloads.
 The virus creates a backdoor into your system, allowing cybercriminals to steal your personal information, bank account details, passwords, and other sensitive data.